davidmalcolm/gcc-python-plugin/docs/tree.rst

 .. py:class:: gcc.Expression

-   A subclass of `gcc.Tree` indicating an expression that doesn't fix into the other categories.
+   Subclass of :py:class:`gcc.Tree` indicating an expression that doesn't fit into the other categories.

    Corresponds to the `tcc_expression` value of `enum tree_code_class` within GCC's own C sources.